Munich massacre: Background

-Ahead of the 1972 Olympics, the West German Olympic Organizing Committee aimed to discard Germany's military image, wary of the propaganda portrayed by the 1936 Summer Olympics under Nazi dictator Adolf Hitler.
+Ahead of the 1972 Olympics, the West German Olympic Organising Committee aimed to discard Germany's military image, wary of the propaganda portrayed by the 1936 Summer Olympics under Nazi dictator Adolf Hitler.
 The IOC President at the time, Avery Brundage, had been involved in the 1936 Olympics and had lived through the experience of those games.

 Security personnel, known as OLYs, were inconspicuous and primarily prepared to handle ticket fraud and drunkenness.
 The documentary film One Day in September claims that security in the athletes' Village was inadequate for the Games.
 Athletes could bypass security and enter other countries' rooms by climbing over the 2 m-high chain-link fence surrounding the Olympic Village, rather than using the official entrances.

-The absence of armed personnel worried Israeli delegation head Shmuel Lalkin even before his team arrived in Munich.
+The absence of armed personnel worried Israeli delegation head Shmuel Lalkin, even before his team arrived in Munich.
 In later interviews with journalists Serge Groussard and Aaron J. Klein, Lalkin said he had expressed concerns to the relevant authorities about his team's lodgings.
 The team was housed in a relatively isolated part of the Olympic Village, on the ground floor of a small building close to a gate, which Lalkin felt made them particularly vulnerable to an outside assault.
 The West German authorities assured Lalkin that extra security would be provided for the Israeli team, but Lalkin doubts that any additional measures were taken.

 Olympic organisers asked West German forensic psychologist Georg Sieber to present some threat scenarios to aid in planning security, and he presented 26 scenarios.
 His "Situation 21" scenario accurately predicted an incursion of Palestinian elements into the Olympic Village.
-However, the organizers did not forward the document to the West German authorities, as guarding the Games against such threats conflicted with their goal of hosting "Carefree Games" without heavy security.
+However, the organisers did not forward the document to the West German authorities, as guarding the Games against such threats conflicted with their goal of hosting "Carefree Games" without heavy security.
 Despite having clear intelligence from multiple sources and technically considering the possibility of such an attack, the Bavarian State police were still taken by surprise.

 Claims of German awareness before the attack

 The German news magazine Der Spiegel reported in 2012 that West German authorities had received a tip-off from a Palestinian informant in Beirut three weeks before the massacre.
 The informant warned that Palestinians were planning an "incident" at the Olympic Games, and the Federal Foreign Office in Bonn took the tip-off seriously enough to pass it to the Bavarian State Secret Service in Munich, urging that "all possible security measures" be taken.
-According to Der Spiegel, the authorities failed to act on the tip and never acknowledged it in the following 40 years.
+According to Der Spiegel, the authorities failed to act on the tip, and never acknowledged it in the following 40 years.
 The magazine claimed this was part of a 40-year cover-up by German authorities regarding their mishandling of the response to the massacre.